-The definition of a house in multiple occupation (HMO) under the Housing Act 2004 is as follows:
+The Housing Act 2004 defines a house in multiple occupation (HMO) as follows:

-A HMO is a building or part of a building (eg a flat):
+A HMO is a building, or part of a building such as a flat:

-- in which more than one household resides as their only or main residence and shares an amenity e.g. kitchen or bathroom
+- in which more than one household resides as their only or main residence and shares an amenity such as the kitchen or bathroom

 - which is a converted building that does not entirely comprise self-contained flats